 The University of Tasmania is highly ranked in the Australian higher education sector for its teaching and learning and research activities.
 This Program provides early opportunities for academically able Year 11/12 students to undertake the challenges of University study while they are enrolled in the Tasmanian Certificate of Education (TCE) or International Baccalaureate (IB) diploma.

 High Achiever Program units may contribute towards the calculation of the Australian Tertiary Admissions Rank (ATAR).
-This is formerly known as the Tertiary Entrance Rank (TER).
-On successful completion of the university unit under HAP, the result will be assessed to see if it is eligible for inclusion in the calculation of the ATAR.
-12.5% university units are deemed to be the equivalent of half the size of Level 3 subjects.
-In order to provide for the inclusion of the university units in the calculation of the ATAR, all completed Level 3 subjects will have the TE score halved.
+Upon successful completion of the University unit under HAP, the result will be considered for inclusion among your best five results in the calculation of your ATAR.
+The best five results may include Full University units undertaken as part of the High Achiever Program or University College Program.
+12.5% university units are deemed to be the equivalent of half the size of TCE level 3 or 4 subjects.
+In order to provide for the inclusion of Full University units in the calculation of the ATAR, all completed TCE level 3 and 4 subjects will have the TCE score halved.
 Each half score is then the equivalent of a university unit.
 The best 10 half scores (with at least 6 coming from Year 12) are then selected to determine the ATAR.